Butter Rum Cartoon

 As she tip-toes her way

-Through the lonely mid night;
+Through the lonely midnight;

 Her only companion is the voice of the creek,